Digital Factory Simulator (DFS)

 MaestroHub Import Configuration page

-Once the import is complete, all DFS connections are listed in the MaestroHub Connections page, ready to use.
+Once the import is complete, all DFS connections, pipelines, and dashboards are listed in MaestroHub, ready to use.
+The four data pipelines begin collecting data automatically and the OEE dashboard is immediately available.

 DFS connections after import in MaestroHub